What do university league tables really tell you?

-Student satisfaction scores: a helpful indicator of how students rate elements of their university experience – but prone to be slanted by the uni’s issues of the day (not necessarily academic ones).
-Scores don’t differ hugely between different universities, either.
+Student satisfaction scores: a helpful indicator of how students rate elements of their university experience – but scores don’t really vary between different universities.

-Student-to-staff ratio: another factor used across league tables, this can be a helpful estimation of how much a university invests in its staffing.
+Student-to-staff ratio: this can be a helpful estimation of how much a university invests in its staffing.
 However these won’t tell you how many hours of teaching you’ll get or who is teaching you.

 Graduate prospects: these numbers give you a snapshot of what graduates go on to do next, but they’re only collected 15 months after leaving uni.

-- Entry grades: these can have a major impact on subject rankings, but you could argue that how well students do at university is more important than what they came in with.
-The total Ucas tariff points students achieve are usually higher than the actual entry requirements needed to get on to a course – so don't be put off if a course appears just out of reach based on what the university have stated in its requirements.
+- Entry grades: these can have a major impact on subject rankings, but you could argue that how well students do at university is more important than the A-levels they came in with.
+The total Ucas tariff points students achieve are usually higher than the actual entry requirements needed to get on to a course – so don't be put off if a course looks out of reach based on the requirements.

 League tables: what to look out for

 Objective versus subjective data: know where the data’s coming from.
-Statistics collected by outside agencies should be more neutral, while student feedback might be influenced by all kinds of external issues and by personal feelings.
+Statistics collected by outside agencies should be more neutral, while student feedback might be influenced by external issues and personal feelings.